fbpx

 Image source

 Can you imagine translating the Spanish marketing campaign for the Italian market, whose national football team did not qualify for the World Cup?
-It would not go down well, and it shows why localization is key to reaching your target audience effectively.
+It would not go down well, and it shows why localisation is key to reaching your target audience effectively.

 Apple

-The largest technology company by revenue in the world, Apple have studied in detail each localized version of their website.
+The largest technology company by revenue in the world, Apple have studied in detail each localised version of their website.
 On the United States’ website, the design of the Home Page is minimalist and they focus on the latest iPhone together with two campaigns, one encouraging people to get last-minute gifts for Christmas and another one promoting the Apple Card.

 Home Page of Apple in the United States